 This cycle of weight loss and regain is called weight cycling.
 A lot of people suffer from this for many years, sometimes even for their whole lives.
 This is a very unhealthy practice that can wreck your metabolism.
 Each cycle will make your metabolism less effective, so you can gain weight more easily even though you eat less than before.

 The Solution: Moderate Diet

-I recommend a calorie deficit between 15 and 30 percent below your maintenance level.
-For example, if you choose a calorie deficit of 20 percent and you’re an average female with a maintenance level of 2,100 calories per day, a 20 percent deficit is a 420-calorie reduction, which gives you a goal of 1,680 calories per day.
-If you’re an average male and your maintenance level is 2,800 calories per day, a 20 percent deficit is 2,240 calories per day.
+We recommend a calorie deficit of 15 to 30 percent below the maintenance level.
+For example, if you choose a calorie deficit of 20 percent, and you’re an average female with a maintenance level of 2,100 calories per day, a 20 percent deficit is a 420-calorie reduction.
+This gives you a goal of 1,680 calories per day.
+If you’re an average male with a maintenance level of 2,800 calories per day, a 20 percent deficit is 2,240 calories per day.

 However, this is not a rigid prescription.
-There are some situations where a larger deficit makes sense.
-For example, a severely obese person with potentially life-threatening conditions may need a larger deficit to lose fat quickly.
-But for most people, the moderate diet is the safest and healthiest way to lose fat.
+There are conditions where one must make a larger deficit.
+For example, a severely obese person with a life-threatening situation may need a larger deficit to lose fat quickly.
+But for most people, moderate dieting is the safest and healthiest way to lose fat.

-To become successful in your fat loss efforts, you have to pick a plan that you can stick with long-term.
-A moderate diet is easier to follow and stick with over the long haul.
+To become successful in your weight loss efforts, you should choose a plan that you can commit to for the long term.
+A moderate diet is easier to follow and stick with for the long haul.
 In the process, you’ll also develop new healthy eating habits.
-Once the fat is off, you can gradually increase your calories to maintenance level, and you already have new habits that will keep you lean for life.
-If you want to lose fat permanently, this is the way to go.
+Once you’ve lost the weight, you can increase your calories gradually to the maintenance level and keep the healthy eating habits you’ve learned.
+If you want to lose weight and get lean permanently, this is the way to go.